-Habitat Management Plan Requirements:

-- 1. A Habitat Management Plan will be prepared by a qualified expert, in accordance with the standards contained in LMC 17.12.030. - 2.
-Habitat Management Plans shall be sent to the Washington Department of Fish and Wildlife and other appropriate state and federal agencies for comment with the SEPA environmental checklist and peer review for a 14-day comment period.
-If a response is not received from the appropriate agency within the 14-day review period, the City will assume there are no comments on the project or activity forthcoming from that agency.
-Copies of comments received by other agencies will be forwarded to the City of Longview, Community Development Department. - E. Habitat Protection for Classification 3.
-Protection for these habitat areas shall be through the development of performance standards listed in LMC 17.10.120.D as developed by a qualified expert.

-- F. Habitat Protection for Classification 4 and 5.
-Protection for these habitat areas shall be through the Shoreline Management Act, the federal Clean Water Act, and the state Hydraulic Code and/or best management practices.
-Within Classification 5, Type N, F and S waters, as defined in Chapter 222-16-030 WAC, Forest Practices Board, Definitions, are regulated waters. - G. Riparian Zones.
-Riparian zones and/or development setback areas shall be required for all regulated activities adjacent to streams.
-All riparian zones/setbacks shall be measured from the Ordinary High Water Mark (OHWM), and shall require the appropriate buffers shown on Table 17.10.120-2, and are based on stream type definition. - H. Stream types are defined and mapped based on WAC 222-16-030, (Forest Practices Rules).
-All streams are those areas where surface waters flow sufficiently to produce a defined channel or bed as indicated by hydraulically sorted sediments or the removal of vegetative litter or loosely rooted vegetation by the action of moving water. - 1.
-Type S streams include shorelines of the state and have flows averaging twenty (20) or more cubic feet per second. - 2.
-Type F streams are those that are not Type S but still provide fish habitat. - 3.
-Type N streams do not have fish habitat and are either perennial (Np) or seasonal (Ns).
-Ns streams must connect to another stream above ground.
-Seasonal or intermittent streams are surface streams with no measurable flow during 30 consecutive days in a normal water year.
+- a.
+A Habitat Management Plan will be prepared by a qualified expert in accordance with the standards contained in LMC 17.12.030.B. - b.
+Habitat Management Plans shall be sent to the Washington Department of Fish & Wildlife and other appropriate state and federal agencies for comment with the SEPA environmental checklist and peer review for a 14-day comment period.
+If a response is not received from the agencies within the 14-day review period, the City will assume there are no comments on the project or activity forthcoming from those agencies.
+Copies of comments received by other agencies will be forwarded to the City of Longview, Community Development Department. - 2.
+Habitat Protection for Classification 3.
+Protection for these habitat areas shall be through the development of standards listed in LMC 17.10.120.B as developed by a qualified expert. - 3.
+Habitat Protection for Classification 4 and 5.
+Protection for these habitat areas shall be through the Shoreline Management Act, the federal Clean Water Act, and the state Hydraulic Code and/or Best Management Practices.
+Within Classification 5, Type N, F, and S waters, as defined in Chapter 222-16-030 WAC, Forest Practices Board, Definitions, are regulated waters. - E. Riparian Buffers. - 1.
+Riparian Buffer Widths.
+Riparian buffers shall be required for all regulated activities adjacent to streams.
+All riparian buffers shall be measured from the ordinary high water mark, and shall require the appropriate buffers shown on Table 17.10.120-2, and are based on stream type definition. - 2.
+Stream Types.
+Stream types are defined based on WAC 222-16-030.
+Streams are those areas where surface waters flow sufficiently to produce a defined channel or bed, which demonstrates evidence of passage of water as defined in LMC 17.10.050, Definitions. - a.
+Type S streams means all waters, within their bankfull width, inventoried as "shorelines of the state" under Chapter 90.58 RCW and the rules promulgated pursuant to Chapter 90.58 RCW including periodically inundated areas of their associated wetlands. - b.
+Type F streams mean segments of natural waters other than Type S, which are within their bankfull widths of defined channels and periodically inundated areas of their associated wetlands, or within lakes, ponds, or impoundments having a surface area of 0.50 acre or greater at seasonal low water and which contain fish habitat. - c.
+Type Np streams means all segments of natural waters within the bankfull width of defined channels that are perennial nonfish habitat streams.
+Perennial streams are flowing waters that do not go dry any time of the year of normal rainfall and include the intermittent dry portions of the perennial channel below the uppermost point of perennial flow. - d.
+Type Ns streams means all segments of natural waters within the bankfull width of the defined channel that are not Type S, F, or Np streams.
+These are seasonal, nonfish habitat streams in which surface flow is not present for at least some portion of a year of normal rainfall and are not located downstream from any stream reach that is Type Np.

+Type Ns streams must be physically connected by an above-ground channel system to Type S, F, or Np streams.